 Order those categories based on priority.
 The starting point in your budget should be food, water(utilities) and shelter(rent/mortgage).

-Add up the numbers that are in your income category.
-Then add up the numbers that are on your expenses categories.
-You might start feeling multiple different emotions depending on how the numbers look.
+Add up the numbers in your income category.
+Then add up the numbers on your expense category.

 Income > Expenses

 If your income is greater than your total expenses, you’re moving in the right direction.

 Analyze your expenses.
 Do you have a category in there for savings?
 What about retirement?
 Do you have any other short or long-term goals?
 Based on those things you might have to revisit your expense category to see if you can lower any of your expenses to make some of those goals possible.